Colorado State University Extension Service, Family Housing Specialist, Department of Consumer Sciences and Housing, 1977-1986

 Craig, along with colleague Cynthia Leibrock, is also credited for important research on patient-centered design and creating supportive home environments for persons living with AIDS, other disabilities, and special needs.
 This research was deemed sufficiently important by the American Society of Interior Designers that they issued a position paper on housing and design for vulnerable groups.

 The position paper encouraged design practitioners to take a more engaged and respectful view of people with AIDS and others.
-The Centers for Disease Control and Prevention and the National Ag Safety Database still acknowledge Craig’s and a graduate student’s early publication on simple home modifications for the disabled through its availability on their websites.
+The Centers for Disease Control and Prevention and the National Ag Safety Database still acknowledge Craig’s early publication with a graduate student on simple home modifications for the disabled through its availability on their websites.

 Finally, Craig’s enthusiasm for quality education and his passion for the discipline of interior design led him to develop and document historical architecture, interiors, furnishings, and accessories.
 One of his earliest endeavors, with colleague Nancy Goodman of the Kendall School of Art and Design, was to research, document, and photograph Southwest architecture and interiors.